 - (F2B) Unmarried Sons and Daughters (21 years of age or older) of Permanent Residents

 - Third: (F3) Married Sons and Daughters of U.S. Citizens

 - Fourth: (F4) Brothers and Sisters of Adult U.S. Citizen

 The preference relatives classification is subject to a visa cap and can face significant wait times for a immigrant visa to become available.
-The allocation of these visas is weighted on a preferential scale, which we will discuss more below.
+The allocation of these visas is weighted on a preferential scale.

 Keep in mind you can still work to reunite the entirety of your family, even outside these categories: The process simply has a few extra steps.
 If you are a citizen hoping to bring your beloved paternal uncle into the country, for example, you can first sponsor your father as an immediate relative.
 Once your father becomes a U.S. citizen himself, he can sponsor his brother as a preference relative.
 This process is sometimes referred to as “chain migration” and is a legitimate, powerful means of reuniting families.